BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 - how often does your content change?
 - how much of a page depends on certain content?

-How often your content changes and how much of a page depends on that content will impact whether you want to implement the page via Static Site Generation (SSG), Server Side Rendering (SSR), or some combination of those mixed with client side rendering (CSR).
+Answers to these questions will impact whether you want to implement the page via Static Site Generation (SSG), Server Side Rendering (SSR), or some combination of those mixed with client side rendering (CSR).

 **SSG**

-The Grab-and-Go: The fastest choice, [Static Site Generation](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) means little to no processing on the server.
-It only has to return pre-built, static content.
+The Grab-and-Go: The fastest choice, [Static Site Generation](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) means little to no processing on the server & best for [SEO](https://moz.com/learn/seo/what-is-seo) & [Core Web Vitals](https://web.dev/vitals/).
+The server only has to return pre-built, static content.

+> "Statically generated pages are still reactive: Next.js will [hydrate](https://reactjs.org/docs/react-dom.html#hydrate) your application client-side to give it full interactivity." - [Next.js Documentation](https://nextjs.org/docs/advanced-features/automatic-static-optimization)

 Use this option with content that doesn't change frequently (or ever).
 Blogs, marketing sites, policy documents, and FAQs all fall more or less in this category.

 This can get cumbersome on sites with many (thousands or more) pages, but can be mitigated to some degree with [incremental static regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration#).

 **SSR**

+The TikTok Special: [Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) means rather than serving pre-built pages, the server builds the page when it is requested.
+The browser still gets static content, but data fetching & processing likely means longer time to [largest contentful paint](https://web.dev/lcp/).

-The TikTok Special: [Server Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) will be generally a little slower to [first-contentful-paint](https://developer.mozilla.org/en-US/docs/Glossary/First_contentful_paint), but it's an excellent option for pages that depends on particular input data and where it isn't possible (or feasible) to statically generate all page combinations for given inputs.
+It's an excellent option for pages that depend on particular input data and where it isn't possible (or feasible) to statically generate all page combinations for given inputs.

 Input data might be something like user details, purchase/order history, weather, time, or traffic.

 **CSR**

-The Hip Flask: [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above if a part of the page has frequently updating or real-time data like a stock chart, chatbar, or comment section.
+The Hip Flask: [Client Side Rendering](https://nextjs.org/docs/basic-features/data-fetching#fetching-data-on-the-client-side) can be *added* in addition to either of the strategies above.
+It can serve as a strategy to defer loading *some* page content so that *most* content can be ready faster via SSG or SSR.

-This is essentially the same as a SPA page might render, although parts of the page surrounding client-rendered content may have already been generated via SSG or SSR.
+The deferred content might be frequently updating/real-time data like a stock chart or chatbar, or content with a particularly long load time.

+⚠️ Be mindful that if some content is not readily available there may be impact to SEO and issues with [cumulative layout shift](https://web.dev/cls/).

 ⚠️ Remember that page code may be executed on both the server and client!
 If you have any sensitive information in environment variables or other stores be careful that it doesn't get sent to the client accidentally.